-Opulence meets whimsical vibes at this new play-on-Italy restaurant opening near NYC’s Columbus Circle this Friday.
+Opulence meets whimsical vibes at this new play-on-Italy restaurant that opened near NYC’s Columbus Circle earlier this year.

 Backed by Quality Branded, the family of restaurants behind NYC’s most popular dining destinations such as Don Angie, Zou Zou’s, and Quality Bistro, the new restaurant, Bad Roman, may seem like an Italian restaurant, though it’s not an Italian restaurant in the strict sense of the word, according to Michael Stillman, founder of the hospitality group.